Breath, Blood & Urine Tests

 Find out more about our firm and how to challenge a breath test by calling us at (208) 502-5006.
 Your initial consultation is free!

 In accordance with Idaho Code § 18-8004, a driver who operates a vehicle while with a blood alcohol level of .08% or greater is acting in violation of the law.
 Your BAC, typically determined by way of a breathalyzer test, may be the prosecution’s most important piece of evidence against you.
 Fortunately, there are many ways that a Nampa DUI lawyer may be able to challenge breath test results.

 The following are examples of potential breath test challenges:

 - The breath test was administered improperly.

-- The machine has not been recently calibrated.
+- The breath test device was not recently calibrated.

-- The science behind the breath analysis test is flawed.
+- The science behind breath testing is flawed or invalid.

 - The breath sample that was collected does not actually reflect your BAC at the time that you were driving.

 A “failed” breath test does not have to equal a DUI conviction.
 Contact our firm at (208) 502-5006 to discuss your case and options.